michaelpb/modulo/README.md

 ```

-5. Want to try more?
-The tutorial picks up where this leaves
+* **Continue?** Want to try more?
+The tutorial picks up where this leaves off
-off starting with
+  starting with
 [Part 1, Section 2: CParts](https://modulojs.org/docs/tutorial_part1.html#cparts)